notduncansmith/faceyfindy/README.md

 As it is currently at the proof-of-concept stage, this app only trains/evaluates one model per session, and does not persist models between sessions.

+Face detection is inconsistent.
 Having even lighting across the subject's face, and especially having them smile at least somewhat open-mouthed helps a lot with face detection.
-This functionality is provided by the native face detection capabilities of iOS, which are specifically adapted for face detection in photos people take with their phone, so it makes sense.
-Most photos are of people smiling.
+FaceyFindy uses the native face detection capabilities of iOS, which I would imagine are specifically adapted for face detection in photos people take with their phone (e.g. people smiling).

-Also, it's not terribly accurate.
-This is mostly because it's easy to blur the photos as one captures, and the current cropping solution doesn't attempt to cut out background noise.
+Face recognition is currently only somewhat accurate.
+This is because it's easy to blur the photos as one captures, and the current cropping solution doesn't attempt to cut out background noise.
+This should get much better once we add ways of getting images besides capturing faces from the camera.

-Finally, don't use this app your phone's sound on, as the continuous shutter sound is quite obnoxious - I'd love to get rid of it eventually, but right now it seems like [more trouble than it's worth](http://stackoverflow.com/questions/4401232/avfoundation-how-to-turn-off-the-shutter-sound-when-capturestillimageasynchrono).
+Finally, it makes the shutter sound multiple times per second, so don't use this app your phone's sound on.
+I'd love to fix this eventually, but right now it seems like [more trouble than it's worth](http://stackoverflow.com/questions/4401232/avfoundation-how-to-turn-off-the-shutter-sound-when-capturestillimageasynchrono).

 ## Future enhancements